labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step2.md

 def read_csv_as_dicts(filename, types):
     '''
     Read CSV data into a list of dictionaries with optional type conversion

+    Args:
+        filename: Path to the CSV file
+        types: List of type conversion functions for each column

+    Returns:
+        List of dictionaries with data from the CSV file
     '''
     records = []
     with open(filename) as file: